-As an American artist, Wright’s travels have taken him to paint and/or teach throughout the United States and he visited over a dozen National Park sites in addition to Italy, France, Ireland, Austria, England, West Indies, Central and South America, and China.
-His work focuses on the Preservation and Progress of Impressionism.
+As an American artist, Wright’s travels have taken him to paint and/or teach throughout the United States and he visited over a dozen National Park sites; in addition to Itrips taly, France, Ireland, Austria, England, West Indies, Central and South America, and China.
+His work focuses on the Preservation and Progress of Impressionism, yet rooted in the Classical foundational and traditions to express beauty.

 Wright’s work is housed in hundreds of collections.
 Museums: National Art Museum of Sport, Newark Museum, Brooklyn Museum.
 Corporate: Time Warner, Sloan Kettering, AT&T, Wells Fargo Bank, Pitney Bowes, Verizon, Connecticut Water Co.
 Private collectors throughout East Coast and Asia.